<?xml version="1.0" encoding="utf-8"?>

 and sentiment analysis.
 They made the dataset available for others to work with.

-It's well documented and reasonable size, about 500GB.
+It's well documented and a reasonable size, about 500GB.
 I figured there'd be

 something interesting in there.&lt;/p&gt;